 Pound and T. S. Eliot is replete with abstract speech and "teaching moments"

-that might be construed as small sermons.
+that might be construed as small (or large) sermons.
 Probably the greatest word-painter of

 them all, Wallace Stevens, was quite the abstract philosopher.
 So the best "art